 9.1.11 Carrier aggregation measurement accuracy

 This clause contains requirements on UE capabilities for support of E-UTRA carrier aggregation.
-Requirements in this clause are applicable to all carrier aggregation capable UEs which have been configured with a downlink Scell.
-Note : This clause covers measurement accuracy requirements for frequencies corresponding to those used for the PCell and SCell; measurements of any other frequency are considered to be inter-frequency measurements covered by the accuracy requirements in clause 9.1.3 and 9.1.6
+Requirements in this clause are applicable to all carrier aggregation capable UEs which have been configured with one or more downlink SCell(s).
+Note : This clause covers measurement accuracy requirements for frequencies corresponding to those used for the PCell and SCell(s); measurements of any other frequency are considered to be inter-frequency measurements covered by the accuracy requirements in clause 9.1.3 and 9.1.6

 The requirements in this clause apply for bandwidths defined in the bandwidth combination set for the CA configurations supported by the UE [5].